signum-network/CIPs/SIP/sip-47.md

 The `TLD` is only needed, if the `SCHEME` is not `signum`, or no shortform prefix `$` is being applied.
 When using `ALIAS.ALIAS`, the first `ALIAS` is considered as [subdomain](#subdomains).

-> The TLDs may change over time, depending on ICANNS registration of new/colliding TLDs
+> The TLDs may change over time, depending on ICANNS registration of new/colliding TLDs and/or further extensions supported by Signum

 The `PATH` segment can be used for [deep resolution](#deep-resolution).